danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/MockingKit.md

 ![MockingKit logo](Logo.png)

-MockingKit is a Swift SDK that lets you easily mock protocols and classes in `Swift`.
+MockingKit is a Swift SDK that lets you create mock versions of any protocol or class.
+This can be used to mock dependencies in unit tests, and to fake not yet implemented features in your apps.

-MockingKit lets you create mocks of any protocol or class, after which you can `call` functions, `register` dynamic function results, automatically `record` method invocations, and `inspect` all recorded calls.
+MockingKit automatically records every method call, to let you verify that your code behaves as you expect.
+You can also register register dynamic function results to control your test outcome.

 MockingKit doesn't require any setup or build scripts, and puts no restrictions on your code or architecture.
-Just create a mock and you're good to go.
+Just create a mock, set up how you want to use and inspect it, and you're good to go.